demirkurekrobin/sha256-kecak256-research/README.md

-# Keccak-256 Cryptanalysis using AI & Quantum Randomness
+# SHA-256 Cryptanalysis using AI & Quantum Randomness

 ## 🔬 Researching Keccak-256 security using AI & quantum random generators

-🚀 **This project investigates Keccak-256 security using AI, procedurally generated data, and quantum random generators.**
+🚀 **This project investigates SHA-256 security using AI, procedurally generated data, and quantum random generators.**
 My previous research on SHA-256 showed a statistical anomaly in the message scheduler that allows prediction of `w15` values ​​with twice the probability.
-Now I'm applying the same methodology to Keccak-256 to identify potential vulnerabilities and make Ethereum more secure.

 ---